After a decade of unprecedented investment, Western Australia’s economy experienced a downturn in 2016‑17, but positive signs are emerging.

 - minerals and petroleum sales, including iron ore, LNG and gold

-- regional population, labour markets, minerals and petroleum sales, and agriculture production
+- regional population, labour markets, minerals and petroleum sales, building approvals and agriculture production

 Please contact Mike Thomas for editorial enquiries or to be included on the email distribution list.